First measurement of the $|t|$-dependence of incoherent J/$\psi$ photonuclear production

 When comparing the data with the model predictions, as shown in Fig.~\ref{fig:crossSection}, two aspects should be considered: the normalisation, mainly linked to the scaling from proton to nuclear targets, and the $\mant$-dependence, driven by the size of the scattering object.
 None of the models describe both aspects of data.
-With regards to the normalization, it is worth noting that the same models must also describe the coherent cross section~\cite{ALICE:2021gpt}, hence a global scaling factor, such as what would be obtained by using a different prescription for the wave function~\cite{Cepila:2019skb}, would not necessarily improve the agreement of the model with both the coherent and incoherent cross sections.
-As for the $\mant$-dependence of the cross section, the predictions of both theory groups substantially improve after the inclusion of sub-nucleon fluctuations, which modify the $\mant$-dependence by making it less steep.
+With regards to the normalisation, it is worth noting that the same models must also describe the coherent cross section~\cite{ALICE:2021gpt}, hence a global scaling factor, such as what would be obtained by using a different prescription for the wave function~\cite{Cepila:2019skb}, would not necessarily improve the agreement of the model with both the coherent and incoherent cross sections.
+As for the $\mant$-dependence of the cross section, the predictions of the three theory groups substantially improve after the inclusion of sub-nucleon fluctuations, which modify the $\mant$-dependence by making it less steep.
+It is interesting to compare the MS-p and MSS predictions.
+The latter shows a flattening of the spectra at larger $\mant$.
+It originates from colour charge fluctuations which change the incoherent cross section to a power-law like behaviour in this region~\cite{Mantysaari:2022sux}.
+This observation reinforces the importance of quantum fluctuations at large $\mant$.